 Koïchiro Matsuura, former Director-General of UNESCO

 Sorbonne University UNESCO Club is a non-profit educational organization, part of the French Federation for UNESCO (Clubs, Centers and Associations), which is affiliated to European and the World Federation for UNESCO networks, responsible for informing, coordinating and mobilizing its members with UNESCO’s support and cooperation.
-Sorbonne UNESCO Club’s current President is Ms Gabriela Aleksovska, former President and advisor is Mr Leandre Lucas; Honorary President and founder is Mr Aleksandar Protic.
+Sorbonne UNESCO Club’s current President is Mr Leandre Lucas, Vice-President Ms Gabriela Aleksovska, and Secretary-General Ms Daniela Iancu; Honorary President and founder is Mr Aleksandar Protic.

 French Federation for UNESCO is financed both by the French Ministry of Higher Education and Research and by French Ministry of Youth.